Tuplanolla/contents/README.md

 Its purpose is to maintain a plain table of contents found in a directory.
 The name is a distasteful mix of the words "index" and "definition", resulting in a word like "indefinite".

+Actually it is a table of contents, not an index.

 ## Schedule

 This project should be done by 2015.